Ratinax/connect_four/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a connect four in python.
+This project is a connect four in python in a 1920x1080 screen.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>